skelitheprogrammer/Svelto-Unity-CubeSpawnTest/README.md

 ![100CubesAroundShereWithRandomSpeed.gif](Unity.Recordings%2F100CubesAroundShereWithRandomSpeed.gif)

-Using svelto guidelines and approaches, I ended up with creating MainCompositionRoot, which resolves all dependencies.
+Using svelto's recommendations and approaches, I ended up creating a MainCompositionRoot that solves all dependencies.
-This project doesn't include any DI frameworks, it was my choice.
-Asteroids don't need DI, so this demo.
+This project doesn't include any DI frameworks, that was my choice.
+Asteroids doesn't need DI, so this is a demo.

 Entry-point for this demo is MainContext, which initializes MainCompositionRoot.
 ![MainContextShowcase.png](image%2FMainContextShowcase.png)